suborbital/docs/website/docs/compute/local-deployment/minikube.md

 ### 6. Deploy to your cluster

-Run the following `subo` command to deploy Compute to your cluster:
+Run the following Subo command to deploy Compute to your cluster:

 ```bash
 subo compute deploy core